Called 2018 Email Patrick

 Whilst studying for both his degree and BPTC, Patrick competed and won a number of mooting competitions, appearing as a finalist in the annual Inner Temple Magna Moot.

 Prior to commencing pupillage, Patrick worked as a paralegal in a high street family law practice and gained insight and experience in a broad range of private law family law matters with a particular focus on high value matrimonial finance, private law children matters with a focus on those with an international element and TOLATA.

-Patrick has an interest in the full range of family law matters and will be taking instructions from October 2020.
+Patrick has an interest in the full range of family law matters.

-During his pupillage Patrick will be observing and working under the supervision of his supervisors, John Jackson and Natalia Levine, on a broad range of public and private law children work, both in the County Court and High Court.
+During his pupillage Patrick will be observing and working under the supervision of his supervisors, John Jackson and Natalia Levine, on a broad range of public and private law children work, observing hearings in the Magistrates', County and High Courts.

 Patrick’s public law practice will include exposure to:

 Patrick’s private law practice will include exposure to:

 During his pupillage, Patrick will also be observing a range of family finance matters.
 He will be observing members of Chambers in matrimonial finance disputes, as well as cohabitation disputes arising under the Trust of Land and Appointment of Trustees Act 1996 (TOLATA) and matters arising under Schedule 1 of the Children Act.